Your Ultimate Residential HVAC Checklist

 Test your HVAC system

-Once you have completed all the tasks on your cleaning checklist, turn on your HVAC system.
+Once you have completed all the tasks on your HVAC maintenance checklist, which includes checking the pulleys, drain lines, and fan motor, turn on your system.
 After it has been running for a few minutes, go from room to room to confirm that cool air is circulating throughout the house.

-If you notice that the cooling is substandard or uneven, check the thermostat to confirm that it is set at the right temperature.
-If the thermostat settings are correct, call your HVAC technician, as the coolant may need replacing or a system tune-up is in order.
+If you notice that the cooling is subpar or uneven, check the thermostat to confirm that it is set at the right temperature.
+If the thermostat settings are correct, call your HVAC technician.
+The issue could be related to the cabinet or the flue system needing maintenance, or the coolant may need replacing or a system tune-up is in order.

 Schedule a regular system tune-up

 Your HVAC system should be inspected and calibrated at the beginning of each season, as regularly scheduled maintenance will keep it in good shape for years to come.
-The technician will take steps like the following to address problems and improve system performance.
+The technician will use your established maintenance checklist to take steps to address problems and improve system performance.

 • Checking the settings on the thermostat to confirm that the system is doing its job of delivering energy-efficient heating and cooling.